 Don’t assume that everyone wants only positive feedback

 Feedback might not always be accurate, and end up evaluating employees unfairly.
-Positive feedback that points out areas, where an employee can improve, might be misinterpreting the employee as a lecture which can reduce the employee’s morale and motivation.
+The positive feedback that points out areas, where an employee can improve, might be misinterpreting the employee as a lecture which can reduce the employee’s morale and motivation.

 Avoid Gender (and other) Biases